July 15, 2020 /CNW/

 Canadians with an existing policy had an average of 32 per cent more coverage than what PolicyMe recommended.
 For example, the average customer had $625,000 of coverage when they only required $425,000 to protect their family.
 This is because the typical industry calculation uses a formula that multiplies household income by an arbitrary number (usually 10-15 x household income).
 Alternatively, PolicyMe uses proprietary algorithms and advanced statistics to simulate a family's projected finances and pinpoint the amount needed to maintain lifestyle in the case of an untimely death.

 For the vast majority of Canadians, the recommended life insurance product is term life insurance.
 However, many people are still electing to purchase mortgage life insurance to protect their loved ones from mortgage payments.
-This is because mortgage life insurance is pushed on homeowners by mortgage brokers, who are incentivized to sell the product.
-According to the current analysis, customers who replaced their mortgage life insurance with term life insurance reduced their premiums by an average of 46 per cent, with monthly payments falling from $67 to $36.
+So what makes mortgage life insurance still popular?
+Mortgage life insurance is pushed on homeowners by mortgage brokers, who are incentivized to sell the product.
+According to the current analysis, customers who replaced their mortgage life insurance with term life insurance reduced their premiums by an average of 46 percent, with monthly payments falling from $67 to $36.